jakobbskov/sovereign-strength/README.md

 # SovereignStrength

-SovereignStrength is a local-first, deterministic training system for strength work.
+SovereignStrength is a local-first, deterministic training system for strength work and simple cardio-aware planning.

 It is designed to help a single user plan training, log sessions, and receive explainable feedback without relying on external platforms, cloud AI, or opaque recommendation systems.